Current Deakin Students

 Course duration may be affected by delays in completing course requirements, such as accessing or completing work placements.

-Entry for school leavers will be based on their performance in the Victorian Certificate of Education (VCE) or its equivalent, with pre-requisite units 3 and 4; a study score of at least 25 in English EAL (English as an additional language) or 20 in English other than EAL.
-Applicants will be selected in accordance with the published clearly in Australian Tertiary Admission Rank (ATAR) for that year.
+Entry for applicants with recent secondary education (previous three years) will be based on their performance in a Senior Secondary Certificate of Education, with pre-requisite units 3 and 4; a study score of at least 25 in English EAL (English as an additional language) or 20 in English other than EAL.
+Applicants will be selected in accordance with the published Australian Tertiary Admission Rank (ATAR) for that year.
 Refer to the VTAC Guide for the latest pre-requisite information www.vtac.edu.au

 - a Certificate IV in a related discipline OR